sipeed/MaixPy/docs/doc/en/source_code/add_c_module.md

 ---
-title: Adding a C/C++ Module to MaixPy
+title: Adding a C/C++ Module to MaixCAM MaixPy
 ---

 ## Introduction